Pumpkin Spice Cake

 Can I make this in a 9×13 pan?

-You can, but you’d need to scale the recipe up — roughly 1.5x the ingredients — to get an appropriate batter depth.
-With the original amounts in a 9×13, the batter layer will be too thin to rise properly over the sauce, and you’ll end up with more of a wet, dense bar than a proper self-saucing cake.
+Yes, however, that means you’d need to increase the ingredients by about 1.5 times.
+With the original amounts in a 9×13, the layer of batter will be too thin to rise over the sauce, and you’ll end up with more of a wet, dense bar than a proper self-saucing cake.
+If scaling up to feed a crowd, that works well; just be sure to keep the ratio of batter to topping the same.

 My cake came out with no sauce.
 What happened?

-A few possible causes: the water wasn’t hot enough and didn’t properly dissolve the brown sugar before baking; the cake overbaked and the sauce was absorbed back into the crumb; or the pan was too large and the liquid layer evaporated before it could thicken.
-Check your bake time (50 minutes at 350°F, start checking at 45), use genuinely hot water, and make sure you’re using a 9-inch square pan.
+There are a few possible causes: the water didn’t get hot enough to fully dissolve the brown sugar before baking, the cake was overbaked and the sauce got soaked back into the cake, or the pan was too big and the liquid layer evaporated before it could thicken.
+Check your baking times (if baking at 350°F, go for 50 mins, but start checking at 45), use hot water, and ensure that you’re using a 9-inch square pan.

 Can I use fresh pumpkin instead of canned?